CriticalFlaw/flawhud/README.md

 #### Installation
 Extract the zipped file contents into `Steam\steamapps\sourcemods\open_fortress\custom`

+#### Custom Crosshairs
+KnucklesCrosses are disabled by default, to enable them open `flawhud\scripts\hudlayout.res` and under the `KnucklesCrosses` node change the values to the right of `visible` and `enabled` from 0 to 1.
+The default crosshair is a thin circle, to change the style, in the same node change the letter to the right of `labelText` to the corresponding crosshair letter found in the KnucklesCrosses.png image file (located in the `scripts` folder).

+To change the crosshair colors, open `flawhud\resource\scheme\clientscheme_colors.res` and change for the RGB values for `Crosshair` (base color) and `CrosshairDamage` (hitmarker) for the desired effect.

 #### Font Styles
 To enable the Code Pro fonts, open `flawhud\resource\clientscheme.res` and remove the `_tf` suffix as instructed in the file.